the enchanting tale of dB measurement new must-read blog article form DECIBEL

 For most people, 40 dB, similar to a quiet library, is a comfortable level for sleep.
 However, light sleepers may find it disruptive.
 Now, let's turn to louder environments: how many dB is a concert?
 Concerts often reach between 110 to 120 dB, making hearing protection essential.

-What is 90 dB sound like?
+What does 90 dB sound like?

 Ninety dB is akin to the sound of a lawnmower or a passing motorcycle.
 It’s loud enough to cause potential hearing damage with prolonged exposure.
 Speaking of extreme levels, is 300 decibels possible?
 In theory, no. 300 dB is far beyond the sound pressure level that can be produced in Earth's atmosphere.

-Can we produce 1100 dB sound?
+Can we produce an 1100 dB sound?

-Absolutely not.
+Not.
 1100 dB is beyond the physical limits of sound production and would be catastrophic.
 Similarly, is 500 decibels loud?
 Again, this is far beyond any achievable or survivable sound level.

 Returning to more typical hearing ranges, can people hear 10 dB?